Sail0rd/arch-avisto/README.md

 ### Bootscript

-First, follow all the Avisto guidelines for a new feature (new issue -> create MR/branch -> review -> merge) Next, here are the steps to test your image:
+First, follow all the Avisto guidelines for a new feature (new issue -> create MR/branch -> review -> merge)

+Next, here are the steps to test your image:

 1. Check that the pipeline pass once you committed your changes
 1. Use the [documentation](https://advans-group.atlassian.net/wiki/spaces/DS/pages/2919563271/WSL+2+Get+started#%F0%9F%86%95-Import-Avisto-image-[Recommended])
    to import the image, then login using `wsl -u root -d <distro-name>`
+1. Wait for the pipeline to pass (build & sign & publish)
-1. Modify the `curl` statement in the `/opt/startup/slogin` to fetch your version of the bootscript (the version name is the short commit sha of your commit by default, you can get it using `git log --oneline`) for instance, replace `https://versioning.advans-group.com/api/v4/projects/1495/packages/generic/bootscript/latest/bootscript` by `https://versioning.advans-group.com/api/v4/projects/1495/packages/generic/bootscript/<your short commit sha>/bootscript`
+1. Modify the `curl` statements in the `/opt/startup/slogin` to fetch your version of the bootscript (the version name is the short commit sha of your commit—copy the one from Gitlab as it has one more character than on Git) for instance, replace `https://versioning.advans-group.com/api/v4/projects/1495/packages/generic/bootscript/latest/bootscript` by `https://versioning.advans-group.com/api/v4/projects/1495/packages/generic/bootscript/<your short commit sha>/bootscript` in both lines.
 1. Run `su login` and verify all your changes are working properly
 1. If everything is to your liking you can unregister the wsl distro (using `wsl --unregister <distro-name>`), then ask someone to review your MR and you are good to go!